giellalt/lang-kjh/kjh.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/affixes/adjectives.lexc)</small>Pronouns
-The Khakas language verbs inflect in persons.
+Pronouns in the Khakas language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
-The Khakas language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+Numerals in the Khakas language are numbers.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/stems/numerals.lexc)</small>Verbs
+Verbs in the Khakas language are actions.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/stems/verbs.lexc)</small>Prefixes
+Prefixes in the Khakas language are bound to beginning of other words.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/stems/prefixes.lexc)</small>Nouns
+Nouns in the Khakas language are things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
+Adjectives in the Khakas language describe things.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/affixes/propernouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-kjh/blob/main/../src/fst/stems/adjectives.lexc)</small>
 # Khakas morphological analyser                      !
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Khakas LANGUAGE.